devole1/A520MK-RYZENTOSH/README.md

 - 16 GB RAM DDR4 3200

 What works:
--CPU- 100%
+- CPU- 100%
--NVME- 100%
+- NVME- 100%
--MOTHERBOARD- 100%
+- MOTHERBOARD- 100%
--USB- 100%
+- USB- 100%
--GPU WITH ACCELERATION- 100%(using shanee patch) -NETWORK- 100%
+- GPU WITH ACCELERATION- 100%(using shanee patch)
+- NETWORK- 100%
--AUDIO- 100%
+- AUDIO- 100%

 What may work:
-POWERMANAGEMENT- 99% best that AMDRyzenCPUPowerManagement can do iServices= yes and no- can login into icloud and appstore,but iMessage does not work
+- POWERMANAGEMENT- 99% best that AMDRyzenCPUPowerManagement can do
+- iServices= yes and no: can login into icloud and appstore,but iMessage does not work

 What does not work:
-Everything seems to work fine, but sometimes it just lags/freezes for a second or two.
+- Everything seems to work fine, but sometimes it just lags/freezes for a second or two.

 Please change the Board Information using ProperTree and GENSMBIOS.